-I have been an estate planning attorney for more than twenty years.
+I have been an estate planning attorney for more than thirty years.
 In those years, I drafted Revocable Living Trusts as a member of five state bars.
-I pride myself in saying that the hundreds of Revocable Living Trusts I drew were for clients for whom these trusts were a good fit.
-I have probably told twice as many people that they do not need Revocable Trusts than need them.
-For many people, the best idea is to avoid the expense of forming a trust because it is not a good fit for the client’s estate plan.
-Without careful analysis, there is no way to know if you are a good fit for a Revocable Living Trust.
-Like most tools, a Revocable Trust is not a one-size-fits-all tool.
+Each one was a good fit for the client.
+I have probably told twice as many people that they didn’t need Revocable Trust and instead used a Will.
+Without careful analysis, there is no way to know if a Revocable Living Trust fits you.
+A Revocable Trust is a useful tool but not a one-size-fits-all tool.

 A Revocable Living Trust does NOT reduce your inheritance or estate taxes.
 These are the most common myths.
 These myths are often touted by those who sell canned revocable living trusts (in faux leather binders).
 These people feel comfortable telling you this lie because the inheritance and estate taxes are due when you are dead.
 So, you will never know that they lied to you.
 Remember that the Trust is “revocable.”
 Because you can revoke the Trust, you can, at any time, take all the assets back into your name.
 Therefore, the IRS and Department of Revenue ignore the Trust’s existence.
 Your assets in a revocable trust are considered yours when calculating your estate, inheritance, and income taxes.
 If you need more proof, email me, and I will send you links to the IRS website that state this fact.